4FunkE/Employees-of-funk.co/README.md

 ## Tests

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.

-If you would like to test this code.
-Enter the intergrated terminal.
-You will need to npm i, then you can run NPM test.
-This will run test for the code.
+n/a

 ## Questions
-For additional questions, contact me through my [GitHub profile](https://github.com/4FunkE) or via email at 4funkecodes@gmail.com.
+If you have any questions or need further assistance, feel free to reach out.
+You can contact me through my [GitHub profile](https://github.com/4FunkE) or via email at 4funkecodes@gmail.com.
+I'm here to help and support you in any way I can.
+Have a funke day!